Weaning (Parent-Led)

 |

 Weaning begins when your baby takes anything that is not their mother’s milk.
-When a baby is taking donor milk or formula instead of breast milk, weaning is considered to begin with the introduction of complementary foods as well.
+When a baby is taking donor milk or formula instead of breast milk, weaning is considered to begin with the introduction of complementary foods.

 When is the right time to begin weaning?

-This question can only be answered by you and will look different for everyone.
-There are different styles or methods of weaning, but ultimately the decision of how to wean and when to wean is up to you.
+Only you can answer this question, and it will look different for everyone.
+There are different styles or methods of weaning, but ultimately, deciding how and when to wean is up to you.

-During the first six months of life, babies take an average of 24-30 ounces of breastmilk every 24 hours.
-When your baby shows signs of readiness and you begin to consider introducing solids, your choice of weaning method will influence how you go about feeding your baby.
-It is important to remember that no matter your style of weaning whether it is led more by you or more by your baby, during the first year of life, breast milk remains your baby’s primary source of nutrition.
+During the first six months of life, babies take an average of 24-30 ounces of breast milk every 24 hours.
+When your baby shows signs of readiness, and you begin to consider introducing solids, your choice of weaning method will influence how you approach feeding your baby.
+It is important to remember that no matter your style of weaning, whether it is led more by you or more by your baby, during the first year of life, breast milk remains your baby’s primary source of nutrition.
 All other foods or beverages are not the nutritional powerhouse that breast milk is and should be fed after breast milk, complimentary to it, not in place of it.

 Choosing parent-led weaning

-Parent led weaning involves the parent taking the lead for introducing and feeding solid foods to their baby.
-During the second half of your baby's first year of life, parent-led weaning begins with the parent choosing when to feed their baby solid foods, giving the baby food by spoon or with their fingers.
+Parent-led weaning involves the parent taking the lead in introducing and feeding solid foods to their baby.
+During the second half of your baby's first year of life, parent-led weaning begins with the parent choosing when to feed their baby solid foods, feed the baby’s food by spoon, or have them use their fingers.
 Parents also have greater control over how much the baby eats at one time and how many times per day.

-With parent-led weaning, you can keep track of the foods your baby eats and make sure to include a wide variety of colorful, nutrient rich foods as well as introducing them to lots of textures to expand their taste buds and grow their jaws.
+With parent-led weaning, you can keep track of the foods your baby eats and make sure to include a wide variety of colorful, nutrient-rich foods.
+Introduce them to lots of textures to expand their taste buds and grow their jaws.

 I’m ready to fully wean, what now?

-If you have decided to no longer give your breast milk prior to your baby being one year old, you will need to give them donor milk or formula to meet their nutrient and energy needs as well as continuing to introduce more solid foods and increase how many mealtimes they have during the day.
+Suppose you have decided to no longer give your breast milk before they turn one year old.
+In that case, you will need to give them donor milk or formula to meet their nutrient and energy needs, as well as continue to introduce more solid foods and increase the number of meals they have during the day.

 Practical weaning tips

-• Communicate with your baby - you can reduce the time spent at each nursing session by talking with them saying, “almost done” after they have nursed for a little while and then unlatching them.
-Of course, they may want to latch again right away, but over time, they will stop re-latching and can be soothed by rubbing their back or cuddling.
-This is helpful especially for nighttime or nap time.
+• Communicate with your baby - you can reduce the time spent at each nursing session by talking with them, saying, “Almost done” after they have nursed for a little while, and then unlatching them.
+Of course, they may want to latch again immediately, but over time, they will stop re-latching and can be soothed by rubbing their back or cuddling.
+This is helpful, especially for nighttime or nap time.

-• Distraction is a helpful tool especially during the day.
-You may find you can not sit in the same place you typically nurse or your baby will crawl or walk over and be asking to nurse.
-Change up your routine and have lots of toys available to distract your little one or begin singing a song to engage your baby in a new way.
-If they are not able to be distracted and insist on nursing, then listen to their needs and try distraction again next time.
+• Distraction is a helpful tool, particularly during the day.
+You may find you can not sit in the same place you typically nurse, or your baby will crawl or walk over and ask to nurse.
+Change up your routine and have plenty of toys or interesting objects available to distract your little one, or begin singing a song to engage your baby in a new way.
+If they cannot be distracted and insist on nursing, listen to their needs and try distraction again next time.

-• Eliminate one nursing session at a time - the first nursing sessions to go are ones that are during the day and last to drop off are before naps and before bedtime.
-The nursing times when your baby is sleepy are hardest to eliminate since it is a time your baby often needs extra comfort to relax and fall asleep peacefully.
+• Eliminate one nursing session at a time - the first nursing sessions to go are often the ones during the day, and the last to drop off are before naps and bedtime.
+The nursing times when your baby is sleepy are the hardest to eliminate since they are times when your baby often needs extra comfort to relax and fall asleep peacefully.

 • Offer snacks and beverages - small meals and snacks can help make sure your baby is getting the energy and nutrition they need to keep them healthy and satisfied.